OMerkel/Alquerque/README.md

 <img width='30%' ondragstart='return false;' alt='Initial board set up, Creative Commons License, This image is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.' src='html5/src/img/initial_board.jpg' />

 The twelve light checkers are placed on all positions of rows 1 and 2, and positions d3 and e3 initially.
+Thus the row 1 is referred to as being the base row of the player controlling the light checkers.
 The twelve dark checkers are placed on all positions of rows 4 and 5, and positions a3 and b3 initially.
+Thus the row 5 is referred to as being the base row of the player controlling the dark checkers.

 ##Game Mechanics